IPIPGO ip proxy http proxy ip how to build (super detailed tutorial)

 sudo systemctl enable squid

-Step 7: Configure the Firewall
+Step 7: Configure fire protection

 sudo firewall-cmd --permanent --add-port=3128/tcp # For Firewalld

-sudo firewall-cmd --reload # Reload Firewall Configuration
+sudo firewall-cmd --reload # Reload firewall configuration

 Step 8: Test the proxy server